Race and health in the United States: Background

 The U.S. Census definition of race is often applied in biomedical research in the United States.
 According to the Census Bureau in 2018, race refers to one's self-identification with a certain racial group.
 The Bureau also specifies that its use of "race" is as a social concept, not a biological or anthropological one.
 The Census Bureau recognizes five races: Black or African American, White (European American), Asian, Native Hawaiian or other Pacific Islander, and American Indian or Alaska Native.
 Despite the fact that the United States continues to become more diverse, these Census categories have not changed for almost 20 years.
 The Census Bureau also recognizes differences in ethnicity among the population, and it defines ethnicity as whether a person is of Hispanic origin or not.
 For this reason, ethnicity is broken out into two categories in its data, Hispanic or Latino and Not Hispanic or Latino.
 Hispanics may report as any race.

-The 2010 U.S. Census further specifies the number of Americans who identified with each racial and ethnic group; in 2010, 38.9 million identified as African American, 14.6 million as Asian American, 2.9 million as American Indian or Alaskan Native and 50.4 million as Hispanic or Latino.
+The 2010 U.S. census further specifies the number of Americans who identified with each racial and ethnic group; in 2010, 38.9 million identified as African American, 14.6 million as Asian American, 2.9 million as American Indian or Alaskan Native and 50.4 million as Hispanic or Latino.

 Measures of the relationship between race and medicine are imperfect and inconsistent.
 The 2000 U.S. Census definition is inconsistently applied across the range of studies that address race as a medical factor, making it more difficult to assess racial categorization in medicine.
 Additionally, the socially constructed nature of race makes it so that the different health outcomes experienced by different racial groups can be connected to social factors rather than inherent biological ones.
+A 2023 scoping review of the literature found that in studies conducted in multiracial or multiethnic populations, the inclusion of race or ethnicity variables lacked thoughtful conceptualization and informative analysis regarding race or ethnicity as indicators of exposure to racialized social disadvantage.
+This highlights the need for the more thoughtful and theoretically sound rationale for the inclusion of race or ethnicity variables in health research, aligning with the understanding of race as a social construct and acknowledging its role as a marker of exposure to racialized social disadvantage.

 There are significant disparities in health outcomes between the five racial groups recognized by the U.S. Census.
 These health disparities are in part caused by different levels of income across the five groups recognized by the U.S. Census.
-There are also notable differences in access to healthcare and the quality of healthcare received by those who identify with different racial categories.
+Although the level of income plays a key role in health disparities outcomes, other factors tie into this as well, such as bias and racism which cause notable differences in access to healthcare and the quality of healthcare received by those of minority groups.